zlooo/FIXYou/README.md

 More details on usage and design can be found on [FIXYou wiki](https://github.com/zlooo/FIXYou/wiki)

 ## Performance - Yeah right, performance my ass
-I have to be honest with you I've done only preliminary performance tests, and they only consist of 1 scenario, `newOrderSingleSending` described [here](https://github.com/zlooo/FIXYou-tools#probe-test-scenarios).
-However, those initial results are pretty encouraging, they say that FIXYou is not slower than Quickfix, and in same cases, can be up to **50% faster**.
-The best thing is I haven't done any profiling or special code optimizations.
-In other words it may turn out it's even faster :).
+I have to be honest with you I've done only preliminary performance tests, and they only consist of 2 scenarios, `newOrderSingleSending` and `quoteStreaming` described [here](https://github.com/zlooo/FIXYou-tools#probe-test-scenarios).
+However, those initial results are pretty encouraging, they say that FIXYou is not slower than Quickfix, and in same cases, can be up to **73% faster**.
 More details on this subject, including detailed results, can be found on [FIXYou wiki](https://github.com/zlooo/FIXYou/wiki/Performance-Tests).

 ## Limitations
 As mentioned earlier, FIXYou is still work in progress, so it lacks some features you'd normally expect FIX engine to have.
 The list includes, but is not limited to: